mmoayyed/wicket-cas-poc/README.md

 ## Apache Wicket for the View Layer

 Apereo CAS primarily and very heavily operates and orchestrates the authentication flows using a combination of Spring Webflow and Thymeleaf.
 Thymeleaf support and auto-configuration is provided by Spring Boot automatically, which is used by CAS to handle he user interface, branding and themes.
-While Thymeleaf itself can be extracted in favor of another templating engine such FreeMarker, Apache Velocity, Groovy, Mustache, etc, using Apache Wicket as the view engine with CAS will, in the long-term makes things *significantly and unnecessarily complicated*:
+While Thymeleaf itself can be extracted in favor of another templating engine such FreeMarker, Apache Velocity (also deprecated and removed from Spring), Groovy, Mustache, etc, using Apache Wicket as the view engine with CAS will, in the long-term makes things *significantly and unnecessarily complicated*:

 - Apache Wicket integration with Spring Boot is not a native module, and is provided via a 3rd-party addon.
-- Apache Wicket is really not a templating engine, as CAS would expect auto-configured via Spring Boot.
+- Apache Wicket is not a templating engine, as CAS would expect auto-configured via Spring Boot.
+No built-in `ViewResolver` is available.
 - The current `ViewResolver` machinery requires one to render pages out of band, forcefully, before presenting content back.
 This is unnecessary, prone to error, and long-term maintenance headaches.
 - Custom code is required to translate model data produced by CAS from Spring Webflow over to Apache Wicket pages and page-parameters.
+This item really makes the solution very unattractive.
 - Most if not all CAS views need to be re-implemented in Apache Wicket form, which makes maintenance very difficult, security a risk and upgrades prone to error.
 Also, duplicating views in Wicket increases the risk breaking changes as CAS views are updated, added or removed, since such things are not considered part of a public API.

+The following alternatives are far better choices:

+- **Use Thymeleaf as is provided by CAS**; remove custom, duplicate code and only customize what is necessary.
+Or
+- Use an *actual templating engine* instead of Thymeleaf whose auto-configuration, support and maintenance is backed by an active community.

+## Refreshability

+The CAS server has baked in strategies to auto-configure and bootstrap itself via REST APIs.
+The bootstrapping process feeds values to Spring Beans at initialization time to auto-configure components and register them in the application context.
+However, when it comes to managing dynamic states and values using an external configuration store, such beans need to be refreshed and the application context must be renewed.
+This is handled automatically by Spring Cloud and beans that declare their support for refreshability using `@RefreshScope`.
+Not everything, of course, can be refreshable, specially components that require serializability since refresh-scope creates proxies around components via cglib.
+So while most components are marked as refreshable, additional testing effort and modest improvements may be required to adjust support for dynamic state.

+This is generally not a big deal; just worth pointing out.